SIMITGROUP/ar3_robotarm_webservice/README.md

-/help
+all http traffic use get at the moment

-** all http traffic use get at the moment
+## get

-[get]
+/help        # provide some help in string
-/info			# get max/min value, limit, encoder status, some description and etc /info/all		# loop for all motor, digital io and return data /info/j1
+~/info~			# get max/min value, limit, encoder status, some description and etc /info/all		# loop for all motor, digital io and return data /info/j1
 /info/j2